 In the architectural tender launched by the City of Munich, the architects Behnisch & Partner were among those to submit a concept.
 Their novel idea: Munich should get a tent roof, inspired by the tent roof construction by architect Frei Otto for the German pavilion at the 1967 World Expo in Montreal.
 Their model was as unconventional as their plan - nylon stockings stretched over wooden sticks were to represent the roof.
+This particular construction might not have lasted long, but the idea behind it did.

 What initially seemed too daring to the judges prevailed after a long selection process.
 In the end, the innovative tent roof structure and the beautifully integrated landscape architecture won the jury over.
 Steel cables and Plexiglas were used to create a roof surface of 88,000 square metres, spanning the main grandstand of the Olympiastadion, the Olympiahalle, the Olympic Swimming Pool and the pathways in between.